open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 > [!NOTE]
 > Although this tutorial uses headstage64 as an example, the process is similar for other ephys headstages.
 This
 > tutorial assumes you are familiar with the [hardware guide](xref:hardware) of the ONIX headstage you intend to use.
-> Use the table at the bottom of this tutorial[^1] as a reference for which ephys <xref:dataio> you need and scaling
+> Use the table at the bottom of this tutorial[^1] as a reference for which ephys <xref:dataio> and scaling
-> corresponds to each headstage and links to relevant documentation.
+> you need to use for each headstage, and links to relevant documentation.

-## Set up and get to know Bonsai
+## Set up and get started in Bonsai

 Follow the [Getting Started](xref:getting-started) guide to set up and get familiarized with Bonsai.
 In particular: